-- Osler-Weber-Rendu type 2 - hereditary haemorrhagic telangiectasia type 2 (HHT2) - is a distinct but very similar disorder, mapped to chromosome 12.
+- Osler-Weber-Rendu type 2 (HHT2) - is a distinct but very similar disorder, mapped to chromosome 12.
 HHT2 is associated with pulmonary arterial hypertension.

 - Juvenile polyposis with HHT syndrome has been reported in a few families.
 There is inherited haemorrhagic telangiectasia associated with juvenile polyposis coli and colorectal cancer.
 The gene defect is on chromosome 18.

 - A third type has also been described that is mapped to chromosome 5 and is called HHT3.